 Consumers also increasingly expect low-cost and even free shipping.
 To meet this expectation while keeping last mile delivery costs manageable, you have to increase the efficiency of your delivery operations to offset the costs of shouldering the deliveries.

 Likewise, customers also want more delivery options such as same-day, two-day and standard, three-to-five day delivery.
 Simply put, shoppers want fast and flexible delivery options for free.

 Offering more delivery options while managing costs more effectively requires you to increase your fleet’s flexibility.
-Luckily, the right final mile tracking solution helps improve operational efficiency so businesses can meet increasing consumers' demands.
+Luckily, the right final mile carrier tracking solution helps improve operational efficiency so businesses can meet increasing consumers' demands.

 For instance, the right software enables fleets to discover past trends, which is key in reducing operational costs.
 The solution should also allow fleet managers and dispatchers to identify deliveries that may be going wrong, drivers who are out of the expected route, and more Identifying these will help in route planning and optimization to help you cut down both delivery times and fuel costs.

 Final mile tracking also improves the quality of the last mile delivery process since customers no longer need to call the customer support to ask for updates.
 They will instead receive live status updates regarding the delivery, which then reduces consumers' waiting time and failed deliveries—while also decreasing the significant costs that tend to come from extended phone time.